annasajkh/TicTacToe/README.md

 and you can run it

-i used a tutorial but it just for the ai\
+i used this tutorial but it just for the ai\
 https://youtu.be/trKjYdBASyQ